jemecj/CapacitanceMeterArduino/README.md

 # CapacitanceMeterArduino
-Measure capacitance with arduino in pF
+Measure capacitance with arduino in pF.

+Pin A0 and A2 are used.
+I used Arduino nano.